Treatments of Blepharitis

 Wash your eyelid with warm water and gently dry it with clean towel.
 Those ways are the mainstay of blepharitis treatment and as we said you might need to do that four to five times daily then taper it to a maintenance schedule as the condition improves.

-Because Blepharitis can cause dry eye most of the time, you can use dry eye medication like artificial tears without preservative materials can be applied four to five times daily after lid hygiene.
+Because Blepharitis can cause dry eye most of the time, you can use dry eye medication such as artificial tears without preservative materials that can be applied four to five times daily after lid hygiene.

 If your ophthalmologist found that you have infection Blepharitis, he or she might add antibiotics eye drops or ointments.
 Eye ointments usually should be applied before bed time because it might cause blurring of vision which will affect your vision in day time.

-Commonly used antibiotics are erythromycin and bacitracin eye drops or ointments.Most of the doctors will give antibiotics eye drops for all patients for blepharitis treatment, because there is overlap between various types of Blepharitis and bacteria which are normally live on eyelid margin.
+Commonly used antibiotics are erythromycin and bacitracin eye drops or ointments.Most of the doctors will give antibiotics eye drops for all patients for blepharitis treatment, because there is overlap between various types of Blepharitis (Posterior Blepharitis and anterior Blepharitis) and bacteria which are normally live on eyelid margin.

 Your doctor might add oral antibiotics like tetracycline which will act as antibiotic and also it will act as anti-inflammatory agents which will help to decrease inflammation in meibomian glands and inflammation of the eye lid.
 You should know that tetracycline is contra-indications for female who are pregnant or breastfeeding and in this case you can use alternative antibiotics like erythromycin.